matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/fee-model.md

 Because the L1 gas price for publishing data (on L1) is so volatile, the amount of required L2 `gas` is variable.
 Therefore, for each block, the zkSync Era sequencer defines the following dynamic parameters:

-- `gasPrice`: a general reference for the price of a unit of gas.
+- `gasPrice`: the price, in gwei, of a unit of gas.
 - `gasPerPubdata`: amount of `gas` for publishing one byte of data to Ethereum.

 :::warning Important